 Sea salt and ground pepper to taste

-Soy sauce, ponzu sauce, chopped scallions, slivered radishes, or black sesame seeds as garnish
+Soy or tamari sauce, ponzu sauce, chopped scallions, slivered radishes, or black sesame seeds as garnish

 1. Drain the tofu and press between paper towels to remove excess water.
 Place in a blender or food processor with the salt and mix until texture is smooth, about 1 minute.